AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Develop/agora_chat_uikit_web.md

    cd my-app
    ```

-   Once your successfully create the app, the project structure is as follows:
+   Once you successfully create the app, the project structure is as follows:

    ```shell
    my-app